DST05/cybersecurity-portfolio---TryHackMe/README.md

 Where appropriate, screenshots and other supporting material are included only as evidence of my own learning and activity.

-If any content is identified as inappropriate for public sharing or conflicts with TryHackMe's policies, it should be brought to my attention so that I can review and remove or modify it where necessary, using my email address.
+If any content is identified as inappropriate for public sharing or conflicts with TryHackMe's policies, it should be brought to my attention so that I can review and remove or modify it where necessary, using my email address on the profile.

 ## 🔗 TryHackMe Profile